Our Approach & Ethos

 We follow the Early Years Foundation Stage (EYFS) Framework which is a play based curriculum for children from birth to five years.
 It emphasises the need for children to explore and to be challenged in a secure and safe environment.

-During their time in Nursery. the children will participate in activities that prepare them for starting school and lay a solid foundation for their future learning.
+During their time with us the children will participate in activities that prepare them for starting school and lay a solid foundation for their future learning.

 The EYFS is split into 7 areas of Learning and Development: